tomossmith/MS3-Foodie/README.md

     <img src="readme-images/lighthouse_error_report.png" alt="Lighthouse Error Report" width="80%">

     These errors were due to load times for the images being used for the recipes on the site, as these are external URL's to images then I have no control of the size or format of image that the user has uploaded.
 I researched what options were available to deal with images being loaded from URL's and the only solution I found was to include '?tr=q-10' at the end of the image URL's.
 This reduces the quality of the image to 20% when loading.
-This increased my performance score from 70 to 72.
+This increased my performance score from 70 to 73.

+    There was also a drop in the SEO score after adding the pagination feature to the site.
+The report recognised the pagination links as 'href' and has a requirement for formatting these in order to make the links crawlable for search engines.
+As this is generated automatically, I was not able to improve this score.

     <img src="readme-images/lighthouse_report.png" alt="Lighthouse Report" width="80%">